ssinyagin/gerty/doc/gerty_device_attributes.markdown

 * __XXX.multicommand__: if set to a nonzero integer, defines the number of subsequent commands that comprise the action.
 Each command must be defined in __XXX.command-N__ attribute.

+* __+cli.handler-mixins__ (additive): comma-separated list of Perl modules that define additional actions and their handlers.
+  See the *Gerty Developer Guide* document for more detais.

 * __cli.error-regexp__: regular expression that identifies an error message in the command output. *Gerty.CiscoLike.ini* defines it as `^\%`